ALor-ax/holdtheline/index.md

 The goal is to defeat authoritarianism, and we need all the help we can get.
 We can tackle individual differences later.

+**Simple Speech**
+If you are indeed recruiting a full on MAGA, or trying to, use simple speech and ideas.
+Yes, this sounds insulting, but there is scientific evidence to back it up.
+Pete Buttigieg [**gives an example here**](https://www.youtube.com/watch?v=bx62pk3kwf8&t=106s).
+He breaks DEI down in a very relatable way.

 ### **Racism & Recruiting**

 I believe calling people “Racist” is unhelpful when making progress toward a non-racist world.
 Every person exists on the [**racism spectrum**](https://stuartcenter.org/resource/racism-scale "https://stuartcenter.org/resource/racism-scale") (or racism scale).